 - 1 Introduction

-- 3 Using OAuth Client ID and Client Secret to get AccessToken and RefreshToken
+- 5 Using Client ID and Client Secret in ZappySys OAuth Connection

 In our previous article we understood little bit about OAuth 2.0 Protocol.
 We talked how to use Default App for ease of use.
 However In this post you will learn how to register Google OAuth Application so you can access various Google Services programmatically (e.g Youtube, Google Analytics, AdWords, DoubleClick etc.).
 Here is the link to find all services: Google API Services (Using OAuth 2.0)

 Recently google started supporting OAuth 2.0 Protocol.
 There are many articles written explaining OAuth 2.0 protocol so we are not going to cover that in this article.

 Following SSIS Connectors support OAuth Connectivity.
 When you use below connectors no coding required to pull data from OAuth enabled services.